Nansess/Nansess/README.md

-# Hi, I'm Nansess 👋
+# Hi, I'm Nansess

-I'm a software developer with experience in JavaScript and C++.
-I also work with C#, Java, and Python.

-## 🛠️ Technologies & Tools

-- JavaScript, C#, C++, Java, Python
-- Web Development: HTML, CSS, Node.js, Express.js
-- Version Control: Git, GitHub

-## 🌱 Currently Learning

-Nothing
+I'm a average software developer that hates software development

 ## 📫 Get in touch